Trump administration to migrant kids: No more art, soccer, lawyers or school for you

 The budget cuts include money used to pay attorneys who currently advise children, sometimes representing them in court.

-Currently ORR funds the Vera Institute of Justice, a New York-based nonprofit that hires legal service providers across the country to represent unaccompanied youth inside detention centers.
+Currently the Office of Refugee Resettlement funds the Vera Institute of Justice, a New York-based nonprofit that hires legal service providers across the country to represent unaccompanied youth inside detention centers.

 In Florida, the Vera Institute contracts with Americans for Immigrant Justice.